 with \beq \psi=\phi+\frac{a}{r_+-r_-}\,\ln\frac{r-r_+}{r-r_-}\,\propto\ln(r-r_+). \eeq For $a\ll M$, \beq \sigma_{\mathrm{H}}=\frac{a}{16\pi M}\left[B_0\left(1-3\cos^2\theta\right)+3B_{\perp}\sin\theta\,\cos\theta\,\cos\psi\right]. \eeq It should be noted that $\sigma_{\mathrm{H}}$ does not represent any kind of a real charge distribution.
 Instead, it is introduced by analogy with junction conditions for Maxwell's equations in classical electrodynamics.
 The classical problem was treated in original works by Faraday, Lamb, Thomson and Hertz, and more recently in \citet{1949RSPSA.199..413B} and \citet{1950RvMP...22....1E}.
 It is quite enlightening to pursue this similarity to greater depth (see e.g.\ \citet{2000PhyS...61..253K}, and references cited therein) despite the fact that this is purely a formal analogy, as pointed out by \citet{2001bhgh.book.....P}.

 So far we discussed test-field solutions of Einstein equations which reside in a prescribed (curved) spacetime.
-In the rest of this lecture we will briefly outline a mathematical procedure to construct {\em exact\/} solutions of mutually coupled Einstein-Maxwell equations \citep{1980esef.book.....K}.
+In the rest of this chapter we will briefly outline a mathematical procedure to construct {\em exact\/} solutions of mutually coupled Einstein--Maxwell equations \citep{1980esef.book.....K}.
 Because this task can be rather complicated, astrophysically realistic results can be only obtained by numerical approaches.
-However, an important insight can be gained by simplified the analytic solutions.
+However, an important insight can be gained by using the simplified analytic solutions.
 We defer a brief mathematical exposition to this latter approach to Appendix \ref{appb}.

 It can be shown that the only static magnetized Kerr-Newman black hole is the one with the vanishing total charge $Q_{\rm{H}}$ and total angular momentum $J_{\rm{H}}$ \citep[as defined by Komar's integral relation;][]{1991JMP....32..714K}.
 Let us remind the reader that these solutions are not asymptotically flat because the magnetic field does not disappear at large spatial distance from the black hole.
 Instead, the spacetime metric approaches the magnetic universe \citep{1965PhRv..139..225M}.